Little People (TV series): Production

 The show was placed into pre-production in June 2014 for a potential 2015 season premiere.
 The show was introduced at a Licensing Expo on June 17, 2014.
-The show is the first Fisher-Price brand done by newly acquired (2012) Hit.
+The show came as the first Fisher-Price brand done by newly acquired (2012) Hit.
 The show debuted on weekday schedule on Sprout in the United States on March 7, 2016 and on Family Jr. in Canada on March 1, 2017.
 Cartoon Network UK's sister preschool channel Cartoonito premiered the Little People TV series on April 11, 2016.

 Episodes

 Season 1 (2016-2017)

-Each airs in a 15-minute block and is 11 minutes without commercial breaks.